Kutoriushio/Leetcode/006. Isomorphic Strings/README.md

 in both dictionaries.

-3. (b) If either have a maaping in dictionary and the key-value pairs in the two dictionaries do not correspond, return False.
+3. (b) If either have a maaping in dictionary and the key-value pairs in the two dictionaries do not correspond, return `False`.

 ## Solution2:

-Use set to remove duplicate elements in `s`, `t` and `zip(s,t)`, if they have different lengths, return False.
+Use set to remove duplicate elements in `s`, `t` and `zip(s,t)`, if they have different lengths, return `False`.